 A Californian repairman cleaning a 1960s synth went on a mega nine-hour trip after accidentally ingesting vintage LSD through his skin.

 After opening the Buchla, Curtis discovered a crystal-like substance that he attempted to clean off.
-Spraying it with a cleaning solvent, he then tried to dislodge it with his fingers.
+Spraying it with a cleaning so00lvent, he then tried to dislodge it with his fingers.
 Then, around 45 minutes later, the fun really started.
 His body began to tingle, which then quickly dissolved into an epic nine-hour acid trip.

 After testing, it was discovered that the substance was indeed vintage LSD.
 A researcher also revealed that LSD can lay dormant and potent if stored in a cool, dark place, and that it is possible to ingest it through the skin.
 So apparently Buchla synthesisers make the perfect storage for your psychedelics.
 Who knew?